Simran-Sodhi/asrProject2025/README.md

-# Active learning framework for improving cell segmentation in phase contrastt microscopy images using uncertainty and diversity-based sampling.
+# Active learning framework for improving cell segmentation in phase contrast microscopy images using uncertainty and diversity-based sampling.

 This repository contains code and data for our project exploring active learning strategies—uncertainty sampling and density-diversity sampling—for efficient cell segmentation from phase-contrast microscopy images using the LIVECell dataset.